-The proposed Fenway Center development is a “Smart Growth,” transit and sustainable energy-oriented development that will locate approximately 500 residences, offices and neighborhood-oriented retail space directly adjacent to a new Yawkey Commuter Rail Station, one block from the MBTA’s Kenmore Square and Fenway Green Line Stations.
-The Fenway Center mixed-use development has been designed to connect and integrate into the existing Fenway, Kenmore, and Longwood Medical Area neighborhoods and meet the goals of the Civic Vision for Turnpike Air Rights study by:
+The Fenway Center mixed-use, transit oriented development is located at the western gateway to Boston and has been designed to connect and integrate into the existing Fenway, Kenmore, Audubon and Longwood Medical Area neighborhoods and meet the goals of the Civic Vision for Turnpike Air Rights study by:

-The Fenway Center team led by local developer John Rosenthal is committed to respecting the neighboring Kenmore, Fenway, and Audubon Circle communities and exceeding the Civic Vision goals, the City’s new standards relating to green buildings, and the Commonwealth’s New Energy Stretch Code.
-Fenway Center will dramatically enhance the pedestrian environment with new inviting walkways, green spaces, and greatly enhanced connections between Audubon Circle, Kenmore Square, Fenway Park, Yawkey Station and the Lansdowne Entertainment District.
-By covering the Massachusetts Turnpike, Fenway Center will not only reduce the wind, visual and noise impacts, it will also significantly improve public safety with the increase of residents, office tenants, neighborhood retailers, and new and improved pedestrian and vehicular connections.
+The Fenway Center team, led by local developer John Rosenthal, is committed to respecting the neighboring Kenmore, Fenway, and Audubon Circle communities and exceeding the Civic Vision goals, meeting the City’s new standards relating to green buildings, and complying with the Commonwealth’s new Stretch Energy Code.
+Fenway Center will dramatically enhance the pedestrian environment with new, inviting walkways, green spaces, and greatly enhanced connections among Audubon Circle, Kenmore Square, Fenway Park, Yawkey Station and the Lansdowne Entertainment District.
+By covering the Massachusetts Turnpike, Fenway Center will not only reduce the wind, visual, and noise impacts, it will also significantly improve public safety with the increase of residents, office tenants, neighborhood retailers, and new and improved pedestrian and vehicular connections.

 Phase I of Fenway Center is nearing construction completion with leasing underway.